 The best cheap web hosts typically cost between $2 and 5 per month, and can still get you a lot of great features.

 My pick for the best cheap website hosting is HostGator.
 With an affordable host, you need a strong uptimes, fast load times, and great 24/7 support.

 Here are my top picks for cheap hosting in 2019:

 What is the Best Web Hosting for Small Business?

-When you run your own company, there are a few top priorities to consider when choosing the best hosting service.
+When you run your own company, there are a few top priorities to consider when choosing the best hosting for your business website.
 If you pick a less than reputable provider or your site goes down, gets hacked, or you run into server issues, you could feel a real effect on your bottom line.
-That’s why choosing the best web hosting for your small business is crucial and should focus on three key areas: security, reliability, and price.
+And now that 84% of communication with customers is visual, your website and hosting need to be top notch.

 Here are my picks for the best web hosting for small businesses.

 Bluehost is the best overall platform for small business because it’s a perfect all-encompassing package that works best with WordPress and is secure, reliable, and fairly priced.

 If you’re just starting out, you can opt for their shared hosting package.
 Their very competitive pricing and steep discounts are great for new users.

 As your company scales, you can choose their Plus plan.
 This gives you unlimited domains, SPAM support, and an SSL certificate all for $11/month.